eponra/flatpack/README.md

   For safety reasons I deemed mains wiring to be to dangerous and as a result I have selected a DC powered bed to make the build more accessible to the average user.
 - Flatpack is fully reprap, meaning that you can print every printable part of flatpack on flatpack.
+- now also with Klipper or Octoprint!
+You need at least the Pi Zero Mount from the files for adding that.
+You have also the possibility now to drop the AIO II and just install an SKR Pico along with an Pi Zero (2) W

 ###### Firmware: